 Visiting Buenos Aires

 The Obelisco de Buenos Aires as it’s called locally, was built in 1936 to mark 400 years since the founding of the city.
-It’s hard to believe but the 500th anniversary isn’t too far away, so I wonder if they’ll try to one up this monument with a new one elsewhere in the city.
-The monument is definitely a popular place to visit, and if you try to take a photograph you’ll always have someone standing in front of you posing for a photo.
+It’s hard to believe but the 500th anniversary isn’t too far away, so I wonder if they’ll try to one up this monument elsewhere in the city.
+The obelisk is definitely a popular place to visit, and if you try to take a photograph of it you’ll always have someone standing in front of you.
 That is of course unless you come at 6 in the morning.
-But instead of avoiding people I figured to capture their fun.
+But instead of avoiding people I finally gave in and figured to capture the fun.

 Buenos Aires is famous for its hybrid of South American and European culture.
 One great example is this Palladian style built tower created by British residents of the city.
 It commemorated the May Revolution, which effectively began the declaration of independence from Spain in the early 19th century.
 The tower has stood for over a hundred years, and is a beautiful example of European architecture that dominates this sub tropical city.

 Of course the city has plenty of modern buildings such as these massive skyscrapers.
 I hate posting vertical pictures on my site, bute there was no other way to capture these giants!

 Even though I’ve been to Buenos Aires multiple times it’s a huge city that has many districts I haven’t yet explored.
 These large coastal buildings I saw from the city center are just another place within the city that I’ve yet to visit.
 I spent most of my time exploring the heart of the city wandering through random streets like this one below.